 3. Expect that search will lead to discovery

 Stacy is a pregnant 32-year-old mother of two children.
 As she prepared for life with three young children, Stacy set out to find a car that would fit three car seats and plenty of family gear.

 For Stacy, search was a means of discovery.
 While she was interested in one brand initially, she wasn't committed to it.
 Stacy was actively looking for guidance and ultimately discovered another minivan manufacturer that also met her needs.

 Key takeaway: As you refine your understanding of the customer journey, consider the moments you want to capture at every step of the way.
 Think beyond the last click.

 4. Think about complementary categories

 Serenity, 34, was planning a trip to Beverly Hills.
-Unfamiliar with the neighborhood and the city of Los Angeles, she went online to learn more about the area.
+Unfamiliar with the neighbourhood and the city of Los Angeles, she went online to learn more about the area.
 She searched specific restaurants, celebrity tours, and even what to wear in Los Angeles.

-Serenity's search behavior shows a domino effect.
+Serenity's search behaviour shows a domino effect.
 In this case, travel plans led to her wanting to know what people wear in Beverly Hills, which then led her to shop for new, fashionable clothes.
 Marketers who see the connection between their products and services and complementary categories will be better able to reach consumers in the right moment.